kenichi/tracklet/README.md

 location.
 The iOS app requires version 8 or higher and includes support for monitoring visits ("frequent locations" or [CLVisit](https://developer.apple.com/library/prerelease/ios/documentation/CoreLocation/Reference/CLVisit_class/index.html)).

-The webservice includes a bootstrap-based [Mapbox](https://mapbox.com) view with support for streaming updates as they arrive at the server, via WebSocket or EventSource.
+The webservice accepts JSON matching Apple's CLLocation and CLVisit classes, and outputs GeoJSON.
+It includes a bootstrap-framed [Mapbox](https://mapbox.com) view with support for streaming updates as they arrive at the server, via WebSocket or EventSource.
 The view allows the user to "step" through locations and/or visits with a slider.